-The U.S. Coast Guard is extending and expanding the emergency safety zone established on the waters of the Columbia River surrounding the M/V DAVY CROCKETT at approximately river mile 117 on January 28, 2011.
-The safety zone is necessary to help ensure the safety of the response workers and maritime public from the hazards associated with deleterious state of and ongoing response operations involving the M/V DAVY CROCKETT.
+The U.S. Coast Guard is extending the enforcement of a safety zone established on the waters of the Columbia River surrounding the M/V DAVY CROCKETT at approximate river mile 117.
+The original safety zone was established on January 28, 2011.
+The safety zone is necessary to help ensure the safety of the response workers and maritime public from the hazards associated with ongoing salvage operations involving the M/V DAVY CROCKETT.
 All persons and vessels are prohibited from entering or remaining in the safety zone unless authorized by the Captain of the Port, Columbia River or his designated representative.

-Documents indicated in this preamble as being available in the Start Printed Page 21254docket are part of docket USCG-2010-0939 and are available online by going to http://www.regulations.gov, inserting USCG-2010-0939 in the “Keyword” box, and then clicking “Search.”
+Documents indicated in this preamble as being available in the docket are part of docket USCG-2010-0939 and are available online by going to http://www.regulations.gov, inserting USCG-2010-0939 in the “Keyword” box, and then clicking “Search.”
 They are also available for inspection or copying at the Docket Management Facility (M-30), U.S. Department of Transportation, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue, SE., Washington, DC 20590, between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-If you have questions on this temporary rule, call or e-mail MST1 Jaime Sayers, Waterways Management Division, Marine Safety Unit Portland, Coast Guard; telephone 503-240-9319, e-mail Jaime.A.Sayers@uscg.mil.
+If you have questions on this temporary rule, call or e-mail BM1 Silvestre Suga, Waterways Management Division, Marine Safety Unit Portland, Coast Guard; telephone 503-240-9319, e-mail Silvestre.G.Suga@uscg.mil.
 If you have questions on viewing the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone 202-366-9826.End Further Info End Preamble Start Supplemental Information

 The Coast Guard is issuing this temporary final rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5 U.S.C.
 553(b)).
 This provision authorizes an agency to issue a rule without prior notice and opportunity to comment when the agency for good cause finds that those procedures are “impracticable, unnecessary, or contrary to the public interest.”
 Under 5 U.S.C.
-553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because to do so would be contrary to public interest since the safety zones are immediately necessary to help ensure the safety of the response workers and maritime public due to deleterious state of and ongoing response operations involving the M/V DAVY CROCKETT.
+553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because to do so would be contrary to public interest.
+The safety zone is immediately necessary to help ensure the safety of the response workers and the maritime public due to the ongoing salvage operations involving the M/V DAVY CROCKETT.

 Background and Purpose

 The M/V DAVY CROCKETT, a 431 ft barge, is anchored on the Washington State side of the Columbia River at approximately river mile 117.
 The vessel is in a severe state of disrepair.
-The Coast Guard, other State and Federal agencies, and Federal contractors are working to remove the vessel.
-The response operations require a minimal wake in the vicinity of the vessel to minimize the spread of contaminants and help ensure the safety of response workers on or near the vessel and in the water.
-In addition, due to the deleterious state of the vessel only authorized persons and/or vessels can be safely allowed on or near it.
+The Coast Guard, other state and federal agencies, and federal contractors are working to remove the vessel.
+The salvage operations require a minimal wake in the vicinity of the vessel to help ensure the safety of response workers on or near the vessel and in the water.
+In addition, due the deleterious state of the vessel only authorized persons and/or vessels can be safely allowed on or near it.

-A 300 ft safety zone is necessary to keep vessels clear of the ongoing response operations surrounding the M/V DAVY CROCKETT.
-The previous 200 ft zone was an inadequate distance to mitigate the wake of transiting and nearby vessels.
+A 300 ft safety zone is necessary to keep vessels clear of the ongoing salvage operations surrounding the M/V DAVY CROCKETT.
+The previous 300 ft safety zone will expire on July 31, 2011.